What is a Qipao? Discover The History Of This Gorgeous Garment

 The Qing dynasty was oppressive towards women.
 After the dynasty’s fall and the creation of the Republic, women became emboldened to cry out for liberation and equality.

 From all the way back to the Han Dynasty and up until the overthrowing of the Qing dynasty in 1911 men’s robes were one piece, while women’s robes were two pieces.

 In the early days of the Republic, the qipao was seen as a political statement.
-That statement was a promotion of gender equality, and the early Republic qipao’s were often dyed in cool, restrained colors.
+That statement was a promotion of gender equality, and the early Republic qipao’s were often dyed in cool, restrained colours.

 This resulted in an influx of foreigners who with them brought new ideas and thoughts, as well as new Western clothing.
 The qipao was caught up in this perfect storm of societal upheaval and new ideas and thus got influenced by ideas and fashions from far and wide.